Mike Brem713email@example.comDownload V-card Admissions and Affiliations

 Prior to becoming a lawyer, Mike worked for some nine years in the oil service industry.
 During that time, from 1981 until 1987, he also was an adjunct faculty member in the University of Houston College of Business Administration, where he taught both graduate and undergraduate classes in operations management.

 Active in the community, Mike serves on the Board of Directors of the Houston Livestock Show & Rodeo and is the former Chairman of the Show's Merchandise Committee.
 Mike and the Firm strongly support the mission of the Houston Livestock Show & Rodeo, participating in the Show's Wine and Junior Auctions, as well as donating to the Calf Scramble.
-Mike is also an officer and life member of the "H" Association, the lettermen's organization of the University of Houston.
+Mike is also a life member of the "H" Association, the lettermen's organization of the University of Houston.

 - National and International Counsel to The Dow Chemical Company in connection with personal injury actions brought by foreign workers alleging occupational pesticide exposure in their home countries, including trial counsel in a four month trial in Los Angeles Superior Court involving twelve Nicaraguan plaintiffs.